jenkins-x/jx/README.md

     jx promote myapp -e prod

-Or if you wish to use a custom namespace
+Or if you wish to use a custom namespace:

     jx promote myapp -n my-dummy-namespace